Having A Will Simply Does Not Ensure the Care of Your Kids…If the Unthinkable Happens!

-If you are a parent of children who are counting on you, your estate plan must begin with ensuring your children would always be taken care of by the people you want, in the way you want, no matter what happens.
+If you’re a parent of children who are counting on you, your estate plan must begin with ensuring your children will always be taken care of by the people you want, in the way you want, no matter what happens.

 At the Heritage Law Center, one of our areas of greatest expertise is in planning for the well-being and care of the children you love.

 Without advance legal planning for the care of your children, if the unthinkable happens to you, here’s what could happen:

 - Your children could be placed into the care of Child Protective Services (yes, even if you have a will in place and even if you have a living trust) and, yes, it would very likely only be temporary, but trust me, you never want your children in the arms of strangers—not even for a minute.

 - Your children could be put into the custody and care of someone you would never want, like that one family member who has good intentions, but is the one person you would never want raising your kids.

 - A judge who doesn’t know you, or your family, would decide who would raise your kids, even if it’s the last person you would ever want.

 - Your family could get into a long, drawn out custody fight or there could be a challenge to the guardians you have designated.